State of the Sector and other reports that have come out every year showing that communicators, in vast numbers, don’t have a plan.

 An internal comms content calendar is a spreadsheet that helps you organize and plan when and how your content is going to come out.
 It is a visual representation of how your content process works.

 Why do you need an internal comms content calendar?

-Over in the marketing department, a content calendar are super important for keeping everyone on the same page and on schedule.
-And since you are essentially marketing to employees, adopting a content calendar will give you a tangible advantages, such as:
+Over in the marketing department, a content calendar is super important for keeping everyone on the same page and on schedule.
+And since you are essentially marketing to employees, adopting a content calendar will give you tangible advantages, such as: